r00t254/PHOTO-ALBUM/README.md

 # Version Used
 Django 4.04
 # User Story
-User should be able to view different photos
+.User should be able to view different photos

-User is able to click on single photo to expand
+.User is able to click on single photo to expand

-User is able to view photos based on location
+.User is able to view photos based on location

-User is able to search different category of photos
+.User is able to search different category of photos